richard-austin/security-cam/README.md

 * Recordings triggered by FTP of an image from camera (can be used with cameras which can ftp an image on detecting motion).
 * Quick setup of certain camera parameters for SV3C type cameras.
 * Hosting of camera admin page, This allows secure access to camera web admin outside the LAN.
+This feature requires access through port 446 as well as the usual https port 443.
 * Configuration editor supporting Onvif camera discovery.
 * email notification if public IP address changes (when using port forwarding).
 * Initial set up of user account from LAN only.
 Subsequent changes can be done when logged in through existing account.